cwrc/DEPRECATED-CWRC-Writer/README.md

   * template service, to provide predefined XML templates
   * documentation service, to provide help for various functions

-The services are configured through a 'delegator' class to which the CWRCWriter makes predefined calls without any knowledge of the underlying implementation, allowing easier substitution of your own document store, etc.  If you have existing server-side services, you'll create a delegator to call out to your services.
+The services are configured through a 'delegator' class to which the CWRC-Writer makes predefined calls without any knowledge of the underlying implementation, allowing easier substitution of your own document store, etc.  If you have existing server-side services, you'll create a delegator to call out to your services.
 You may alternatively create a delegator that implements some or all services in-browser.
-Most of the work in setting up CWRCWriter for your project will be implementing a delegator, and the corresponding services if you don't already have them.
+Most of the work in setting up CWRC-Writer for your project will be implementing a delegator, and the corresponding services if you don't already have them.

 ![Picture](docs/images/Typical_Setup.png)